kaidokert/connected-lights-cloud/docs/5_controlling-from-cloud.md

+probably chapter 7 now other sections have been added earlier

 ### Controlling the device from Mbed Cloud

 Now, the device is connected through Mbed Cloud.
 In the code sample in the previous section, you defined resources using calls to `client.define_resource()`.
 These resources are automatically exposed to Mbed Cloud, from where you can read and write resources, and changes automatically sync with the device.
 That means that you already have a remote management interface for this device.